-Audio cues provide real time coaching through your headphones during activity tracking giving updates on time, distance, pace and other customized coaching options such as target pace, intervals and integration with Runkeeper Training Plans.
+Audio cues provide real time coaching through your headphones during activity tracking and give updates detailing time, distance, pace and a variety of other customized coaching options!

 How To Turn OFF Audio Cues:

 iPhone: Go to your Runkeeper Activity Settings, or simply tap on the Gear Icon in the top left-hand corner of the Start Screen and toggle off "Audio Stats" under the Coaching section.
 Additionally, this can be toggled off on the Audio Stats card.